jqrd/gorestapi-mongo/README.md

 This API example is a basic framework for a REST API with MongoDB as a database.
 It's a fork of https://github.com/snowzach/gorestapi, which supports Postgres as the database.

+## Requirements
+Protocol Buffers are used to define the db and service schema, and to generate the Go types used for reading/writing data from MongoDB.
+Install `protoc` following the [install docs](https://grpc.io/docs/protoc-installation/).

+Postgres -- TODO remove dependency.

+MongoDB -- TODO divide repo into src and infra, add scripts to stand up MongoDB with Docker.

+Other tools are installed automatically when building (or just run `make tools` to install them up front): `protoc-gen-go`, `protoc-gen-gotag`, `mockery`, `swag`.
+Ensure that `$HOME/go/bin` is in your path for these external tools to work.

 ## Compiling
-This is designed as a go module aware program and thus requires go 1.11 or better You can clone it anywhere, just run `make` inside the cloned directory to build
+This requires Go 1.19 or better.
+You can clone it anywhere, just run `make` inside the cloned directory to build.

-## Requirements

-### Postgres
-(TODO reworking to MongoDB) This does require a postgres database to be setup and reachable.
-It will attempt to create and migrate the database upon starting.

-### MongoDB
-TODO divide repo into src and infra, add scripts to stand up MongoDB with Docker.

-### Mockery
-Mockery v3.0.0.alpha is used.
-It's expected to be available in PATH.

-There's multiple ways to install it; the recommended way is to *not* add it to the go modules, so I'd recommend to check out the repo at https://github.com/vektra/mockery, `go build`, then copy it to e.g. `/usr/local/go/bin/mockery` on Linux or `~/go/bin/mockery` on MacOS.

 ## Configuration
 The configuration is designed to be specified with environment variables in all caps with underscores instead of periods.